MicrosoftDocs/azure-monitor-docs/articles/service-health/alerts-activity-log-service-notifications-portal.md

 ---
 title: Receive Service Health alerts for Azure service notifications using Azure portal
-description: Learn how to use the Azure portal to set up Service Health alerts using the Azure portal. ms.topic: quickstart ms.date: 07/31/2024
+description: Learn how to use the Azure portal to set up Service Health alerts. ms.topic: quickstart ms.date: 07/31/2024
 ---

 # Create Service Health alerts for service notifications using the Azure portal

-This article shows you how to use the Azure portal to set up Service Health alerts for service health notifications using the Azure portal.
+This article shows you how to use the Azure portal to set up Service Health alerts using the Azure portal.

 Service Health notifications are stored in the [Azure activity log](../azure-monitor/essentials/platform-logs-overview.md).
 Given the large volume of information stored in the activity log, there is a separate user interface to make it easier to view and set up alerts on service health notifications.